freenas/freenas-docs/userguide/install.rst

    Create New Virtual Hard Drive Wizard

-Select "VDI" and click the "Next" button to see the screen in :numref:`Figure %s <vb_virt_type_fig>`.
+Select :guilabel:`VDI` and click the :guilabel:`Next` button to see the screen in
+:numref:`Figure %s <vb_virt_type_fig>`.